How to Write Funnier Jokes

-The Reveal is the word, phrase, or action within the punchline that exposes the unexpected interpretation and shatters the setup’s expected interpretation.
+The Reveal is the word, phrase, or action within the punchline that exposes the unexpected interpretation and shatters the setup’s expected interpretation, therefore creates surprise.
 Whew!

-First you must identify the Reveal in your punchline.
+First identifying the Reveal in the punchline is a funnier jokes tip.
 It’s the only imperative information in the punchline to make the joke work.
-If you don’t know what it is, then you can’t edit the punchline to fulfill the function of Tip 1 – Make Setups and Punchlines Short.
-Once you’ve identified the Reveal, then you can remove everything except what clearly communicates the surprise.
+If you don’t know what it is, then you can’t edit the punchline to fulfill the function of Tip 1 – Short Setups and Punchlines.
+Once you’ve identified the Reveal, then the next write funnier jokes tip by removing everything from the punchline except what clearly communicates the surprise.

 Setup: “As a single parent, I’m raising two teenagers.
 So running away is a problem.”